evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 100kWh and a net capacity of 95kWh, meaning you have a 5kWh buffer for protection.
-(5,0%).
+The battery has a gross capacity of 100kWh and a net capacity of 96,8kWh, meaning you have a 3,2kWh buffer for protection.
+(3,2%).
 The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 591 to 518 km (367-322 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16.1kWh/100km for the basic version and 18.3kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 16.4kWh/100km for the basic version and 18.7kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 270kW.
-A full charge from 0 - 100% would take 57 minutes, while a more common scenario of 10-80% would take 20 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 63%, resulting in an actual charge speed, including time loss, of 170kW.
-Each charge session would take 20 minutes and 5 seconds.
+A full charge from 0 - 100% would take 58 minutes, while a more common scenario of 10-80% would take 21 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 63%, resulting in an actual charge speed, including time loss, of 171kW.
+Each charge session would take 20 minutes and 22 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 4 minutes.
-This trip will require two charge session(s) charging from 2% to 68%.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 3 minutes.
+This trip will require two charge session(s) charging from 3% to 67%.
 The total time lost for charging up the battery will be 44 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the standard onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 8 hours and 38 minutes.
+As a result, you can charge the battery 0-100% from home in about 8 hours and 47 minutes.
 You can also select an optional onboard charger that supports up to 22 KW charging.
-As a result, you can charge the battery 0-100% from home in about 4 hours and 19 minutes.
+As a result, you can charge the battery 0-100% from home in about 4 hours and 23 minutes.

 ### Charge port

 The location of the charge port is on the [left rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 The connector types vary between the different markets.
 This model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) for North America and for Europe, [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs).
-See full specifications for all markets. exterior.chargeport.secondlocation.rightrearside The connector types vary between the different markets.
+See full specifications for all markets.
+A second port is on the [right rear side](../../../../technology/charging/connectors/#front-side).
+This extra port gives you more parking options for AC charging.
+The connector types vary between the different markets.
 This model uses [**J1772**](../../../../technology/charging/connectors/#j1772) for North America and for Europe, [**TYPE2**](../../../../technology/charging/connectors/#type-2).
 See full specifications for all markets.

 {{<evkxdisplayaddarticle />}}